andaze/WebCorporate/content/solution/workforce-analytics/index.en.md

 {{< br >}}

-In keeping with our "Trust, but be sure*" philosophy, Andaz collects and analyzes daily work performance data in our Occupancy Management System to obtain employee work hours, technology usage, and productivity trends while ensuring data privacy and compliance.
+In keeping with our "Trust, but be sure*" philosophy, Andaze collects and analyzes daily work performance data in our Occupancy Management System to obtain employee work hours, technology usage, and productivity trends while ensuring data privacy and compliance.

 \*Former President Reagan of the United States of America said